Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 What is the difference between a systems-only and a comprehensive home warranty plan?

 A systems-only plan covers major home infrastructure like HVAC, plumbing, and electrical.
 A comprehensive plan includes all of that plus kitchen and laundry appliances in a single contract.
-Comprehensive plans cost more — averaging $60–$73/month versus $46–$60 for systems-only — but eliminate the need to manage separate coverage for appliances.
+Comprehensive plans average about $87/month in 2026 versus $51/month for systems-only, but they eliminate the need to manage separate coverage.
 If your home is older and both systems and appliances are aging, comprehensive coverage generally delivers the better value.

 How much does a home warranty cost per month in 2026?

-Home warranty costs in 2026 range from about $41/month for a basic appliances-only plan up to $127/month or more for a comprehensive plan with multiple add-ons.
-The national average across all plan types sits around $73/month.
-Your exact price depends on your location, home size, the provider you choose, and the service call fee you select.
-Paying annually instead of monthly can reduce your total cost by $50–$100 or more.
+Home warranty costs in 2026 average around $73/month nationally, with quotes ranging from $28/month for basic appliances-only plans up to $191/month for premium comprehensive plans with multiple add-ons.
+Your exact price depends on your location, home size, the provider, and the service call fee you select.
+Paying annually instead of monthly can reduce your total cost by $50 to $100 or more.

 Which home warranty company has the best coverage limits?

-First American Home Warranty stands out for offering uncapped coverage on HVAC, electrical, and plumbing repairs — meaning they'll cover the full approved repair cost regardless of the dollar amount on those systems.
-Most other providers cap appliance payouts at $1,500–$4,000 per item and system repairs at $2,000–$5,000.
+First American Home Warranty stands out for offering no total dollar limit on most covered HVAC, electrical, and plumbing repairs, meaning they'll cover the full approved cost regardless of dollar amount.
+Their Premium plan also covers appliances up to $7,000 each.
+Most other providers cap appliance payouts at $1,500 to $4,000 per item and system repairs at $2,000 to $5,000.
 Always compare the specific coverage caps for the items you're most concerned about, not just the plan headline.

 Are home warranties worth it for older homes?